31 May Never negotiate with a bully

 You just can’t negotiate with a bully.

-Another friend of mine called me in a panic a few months ago.
+This was the case with my friend, who called me in a panic.
 Her daughter, Rebecca, had just started a new job in Florida, but found out three days after starting that they were paying her 25% less than originally agreed.

 “Let’s call Rebecca,” I said to break through the panic.